DukiDokii/DukiDokii/README.md

-- 👋 Hi, I’m @DukiDokii.
+- 👋 Hi, I’m Duki.
-- 👀 I’m interested in AI.
+- 🤓 I’m interested in Game Dev.
-- 🌱 I’m currently learning Python!
+- 😭 I’m learning Python, Lua, and C#.
-- ❗ Currently NOT looking to collaborate.
+- 😡 Currently NOT looking to collaborate.
 - 📫 @dukidokii on discord.
+- 😇 Founder of Quackers Studios.